gatling/frontline-doc/content/reference/current/release/highlight-1-18/index.md

 {{< /alert >}}

 Then, we've revamped the way the Gatling Enterprise controller connects to Load Generators.
 When they sit in the same cluster, we now always create a Service.
-In this case, the Ingress and Route mode are not available.
+In this case, the Ingress and Route modes are not available.

 Finally, we now support setting tolerations, annotations and container env vars.